eisental/RedstoneChips/circuitdocs/Terminal.md

 * ascii mode requires 1 clock output and 8 data output pins.
 * num mode requires 1 clock output and 1 or more data output pins.
 * Requires at least 1 interface block.
+* Can have 1 optional clear input pin.

 #### Sign text
 1. `   terminal   `